ryansoltz/Signature-Work-Portfolio/README.md

 # Signature-Work-Portfolio

 # Overview
 Hello, I'm Ryan Soltis, a Computer Science undergrad student at the University of St. Thomas.
-As of writing this I am currently in my last semester and am anticipating to graduate.
+As of writing this I am currently in my last semester and am close to graduating.
 This is my Signature Work Portfolio, a showcase for some of the projects I've worked on during my time in undergrad that I am most proud of.

 # Workout Tracker